 Crawl space insulation.
 It’s your answer to creating warmer floors.
 Most contractors use spray foam insulation and rigid foam board to insulate the crawl space.
 Unlike fiberglass batts, these insulation materials are water-resistant, so they won’t decay or become ineffective with time.
 For best results, use materials with a radiant barrier and an R-11 value.
 Pairing expanded polystyrene foam insulation with padded floor insulation helps lock out outdoor air.
 Your crawl space will stay warm in winter and cool in summer months.

 Crawl space encapsulation.
 Next, we apply a plastic 20-mil vapor barrier over the walls and floor to create a conditioned space.
-This durable material locks out outside air, pests, and moisture that threaten the crawl space.
+This durable material locks out outside air and moisture that threaten the crawl space, and it makes it more difficult for pests to come inside.
 You will end up with a cleaner and more usable space that’s going to also increase the resale value of your home.
-Plus, you won’t experience pest infestations.
+Plus, you’ll reduce your chances of experiencing pest infestations.
 You will cut heating and cooling costs by up to 30%.
 Indoor air will also become cleaner and safer.